-What Is Human Trafficking?
+What is Human Trafficking?

-Does This Really Happen in Arizona?
+Does this really happen in Arizona?
 In Phoenix?

-No. In fact, victims of human trafficking have been lured to the United States from Thailand, Peru, Romania, Costa Rica, Mexico, Vietnam, Sri Lanka, China, Cambodia, Honduras, and Russia— just to name a few.
+No. In fact, victims of human trafficking have been lured to the United States from Thailand, the Philippines, Peru, Romania, Costa Rica, Mexico, Vietnam, Sri Lanka, China, Cambodia, Honduras, and Russia— just to name a few.

 ARE YOU OR IS SOMEONE YOU KNOW A VICTIM OF HUMAN TRAFFICKING?

 SUMMARY OF GENERAL INDICATORS:

 For more detailed information on indicators, please click here.
 If you or someone you know is a victim of human trafficking, or for more information about the program and services please contact ALERT’s 24/7/365 hotline at 1 (888) 602-5378 or contact us online.